There are hot wings and then there are buffalo wings. Traditional wings tossed in a buffalo sauce are so incredibly tasty!

 When the wings are coated with buffalo sauce they will more than likely loose there crispy texture.
 I recommend coating the wings with the buffalo sauce only if you are going to eat them right away.
 Do you have leftover fried chicken wing?
 Store the cooled chicken pieces in an airtight container for up to 6 days.

 Air Fry leftover wings to reheat and to crisp the outside back up or you can microwave but you will not have a crispy wing.
-Coat the hot wings with buffalo sauce.
+Coat the hot wings with more buffalo sauce if desired.
 Serve right away.

 Dipping Sauce and Side Options